AfroScope: A Framework for Studying the Linguistic Landscape of Africa

 \section{Related Works}

-\paragraph{Linguistic diversity in Africa.} Africa is among the most linguistically diverse regions globally, spanning many language families and typological profiles~\citep{HeineNurse2000,eberhard2021ethnologue}.
-For NLP systems, this diversity manifests in phenomena that directly stress corpus curation and LID, including rich morphology, orthographic variation, and pervasive multilingual practices such as code-switching~\cite{abdulmumin-etal-2024-correcting,hussen2025state}.
-In addition, ISO macrolanguage groupings and closely related varities with fluid boundaries complicate labeling and evaluation, as distinct labels can correspond to highly similar surface forms and overlapping usage~\citep{alabi2025charting}.
-Recent work has responded with new resources and benchmarks~\citep{ojo2023good,adelani2024irokobench,olaleye-etal-2025-afrocs,adebara2025we,elmadany2025voice} and with African-focused models~\cite{adebara2022afrolid,adebara2022serengeti,adebara2024cheetah}, highlighting sensitivity to data quality and coverage.
+\paragraph{Linguistic diversity in Africa.} Africa is among the most linguistically diverse regions, spanning many language families and typological profiles~\citep{HeineNurse2000,eberhard2021ethnologue}.
+For NLP systems, this diversity manifests in phenomena that directly stress corpus curation and LID, including rich morphology, orthographic variation, and pervasive multilingual practices such as code-switching~\cite{ojo2025divers, hussen2025state}.
+In addition, language varieties with fluid boundaries complicate labeling and evaluation~\citep{abdulmumin-etal-2024-correcting, alabi2025charting}, particularly for diglossic African languages like Arabic.
+Recent work has responded with new resources, benchmarks, and African-focused models, which we discuss---along with related challenges---in Appendix~\ref{appdx_sec:lit_review_diversity}.

 \paragraph{Data authenticity and corpus quality.} Large multilingual corpora frequently contain misattributed text, ambiguous language codes, and other quality issues that disproportionately affect low-resource settings~\citep{kreutzer2022quality}.
 Prior studies of widely used multilingual resources and pipelines document systematic noise and labeling errors~\cite{banon2020paracrawl,schwenk2021wikimatrix,xue2021mt5}, and emphasize the role of LID quality and preprocessing in mitigating such artifacts~\citep{agarwal2023limit}.
-These issues are often exacerbated in web-scale curation~\cite{penedo2024fineweb,penedo2025fineweb2}, where resources may be incorporated with limited validation~\citep{alabi-etal-2020-massive,lau2025data}.
 Improving authenticity is therefore central to building reliable and culturally representative language technologies~\citep{ojo2023good,zhong2024opportunities,alhanai2025bridging}, motivating dataset construction that explicitly controls for coverage, domain diversity, and contamination.